OlgaCarvalho/first_personal_website/index.md

 I'm Olga, a Cyber Security Engineer.

-This is my personal site where I share what I learn as I grow in the security field, among other things that I am interested in and believe contribute to my personal and professional growth.
+This is my personal site where I share what I learn as I grow in the security field, among other things that I am interested in and believe contribute to my professional growth.
 I’m hoping it will help others who are interested in the field or who are also just getting started like me.

 Overall, this site will capture <a href="/posts">posts</a> about #incident_analysis, #malware, #code, #ctf, #learning, #listening, and my endless obsession with #organization.